We’ve gained a good understanding of assignment as a tool in modeling, as well

 The interpreter’s ability to deal with such an implicit definition depends on

 model signal-processing systems that contain loops.
-Without delay
+Without delay, our

 models would have to be formulated so that the inputs to any signal-processing